Chapter 8 Data Collection and Data Storage

 "

-ga <- as.data.table(dbGetQuery(con, query, page_size=15000))
+<- as.data.table(dbGetQuery(con, query, page_size=15000)) ga

-Finally, we use data.table and basic R to prepare the final analytic dataset and write it on disk.
+and basic R to prepare the final analytic dataset and write it on disk.

 # further cleaning and coding via data.table and basic R

-ga$transactions[is.na(ga$transactions)] <- 0
+$transactions[is.na(ga$transactions)] <- 0

-ga <- ga[ga$city!="not available in demo dataset",]
+ga<- ga[ga$city!="not available in demo dataset",]

-ga$purchase <- as.integer(0<ga$transactions)
+ga $purchase <- as.integer(0<ga$transactions)

 ga$transactions <- NULL

-ga_rest <- ga[purchase==0][sample(1:nrow(ga[purchase==0]), 45000)]
+ga_p <- ga[purchase==0][sample(1:nrow(ga[purchase==0]), 45000)]

-ga <- rbindlist(list(ga_p, ga_rest))
+ga_rest <- rbindlist(list(ga_p, ga_rest))

-potential_sources <- table(ga$source)
+ga <- table(ga$source)

 potential_sources <- names(potential_sources[1<potential_sources])

-ga <- ga[ga$source %in% potential_sources,]
+potential_sources <- ga[ga$source %in% potential_sources,]

 # store dataset on local hard disk